XeroAPI/Xero-NetStandard/README.md

 	void Delete(IToken token);
 }
 ```
-You can provide your own implementation to suit the database you are using for your product.
+The example projects use a [very simple MemoryTokenStore](https://github.com/XeroAPI/Xero-NetStandard/blob/master/Xero.Api.Example.Console/TokenStores/MemoryTokenStore.cs).
+It is not recommended that you use a datastore this simplified and so you should create your own implementation to suit the datastore you are using for your product.
 Ensure the dates on the token are stored in UTC.

-The examples are

-* MemoryTokenStore - Dictionary of token in RAM keyed on UserId
-* SqliteTokenStore - A database of tokens (file on local disk).
-This does not support multiple add-ons in the same database.
-The tokens are only for the application the database was created by.

 ## Serialization